Everything You Need to Know About Dog Gates: A Guide to Choosing the Best for Your Home

 1. Pressure-Mounted Dog Gates

-Pressure-mounted dog gates are the easiest to install, as they do not require any drilling or hardware.
-These gates use pressure to stay in place between two walls or doorways.
-They are perfect for temporary use, such as keeping your dog out of a room or creating a barrier in an open space.
-However, they are not ideal for high-traffic areas or places where your dog might push against the gate with force, as they can become dislodged.
+Because they don’t call for any drilling or hardware, pressure-mounted dog gates are the easiest to install.
+These gates keep in place between two walls or doors by means of pressure.
+For transient use, such keeping your dog out of a room or building a barrier in an open area, they are ideal.
+They can become dislodged, hence they are not perfect for high traffic areas or places where your dog might force herself against the gate.

 2. Hardware-Mounted Dog Gates